 - SQL Server Agent

-For example, ActiveBatch can convert BMC Control-M jobs (including complex scheduling rules and alerts) into ActiveBatch workflows automatically.
+For example, ActiveBatch can convert these schedulers’ jobs (including complex scheduling rules and alerts) into ActiveBatch workflows automatically.
 It similarly imports CA AutoSys job definitions by exporting the AutoSys JIL files and converting them into ActiveBatch objects.
-These conversion utilities retain not only basic job attributes but also associated calendars, event triggers, resource allocations, and dependencies from the source scheduler.
-ActiveBatch’s migration approach emphasizes a reliable, script-free conversion to minimize manual rework.

 Stonebranch (Universal Automation Center)

-Stonebranch’s Universal Automation Center (UAC) offers a structured migration service to help organizations move from legacy workload automation tools to its modern platform.
-Leveraging automation tools and expert services, Stonebranch supports transitions from systems like CA 7, SAP Job Scheduler, Tidal, Windows Task Scheduler, and cron.
+Stonebranch’s Universal Automation Center (UAC) offers a structured migration service move organizations from legacy workload automation tools to its modern platform.
+The service combines automation tools with expert support and covers systems such as CA 7, SAP Job Scheduler, Tidal, Windows Task Scheduler, and cron.

-Stonebranch provides the Xpress Conversion Tool (XCT) to automatically convert legacy jobs into UAC-compatible formats.
+Stonebranch offers the Xpress Conversion Tool (XCT) to convert legacy jobs into UAC-compatible formats automatically.
 For example, SAP background jobs can be imported and transformed with minimal manual effort.
-XCT preserves job definitions, triggers, dependencies, and resource mappings during the transition.
+XCT preserves job definitions, triggers, dependencies, and resource mappings throughout the migration.

 Training, parallel runs, and go-live support ensure a smooth transition with minimal risk and disruption.